 Dialysis becomes necessary once a patient has lost about 80 to 85 percent of their kidney function.

 A kidney transplant is often the treatment of choice for kidney failure, compared with a lifetime on dialysis.
-Compared with dialysis, kidney transplant is associated with:
+Compared with dialysis, a kidney transplant is associated with:

 - Better quality of life